nballou/nickballou/content/author/admin/_index.md

 - Researchers
 - Visitors
 ---
 Hello!
 I'm a PhD student at Queen Mary University of London studying the relationship between well-being and video game play.
 I look at this in terms of both quantity and quality of play.
-How do people use games to address frustrations in their day to day life, successfully or not?
-How do changes in how people are feeling affect their gaming behavior, such as playing longer sessions or at different types of day?
-I hope that answering questions like these can help players/parents, clinicians, and developers to understand the "active ingredients" of healthy gaming.
+How do people use games to address frustrations in their day-to-day life, successfully or not?
+How do changes in how people are feeling affect gaming behavior, such as playing longer sessions or at different times of day?
+I hope questions like these can help players/parents, clinicians, and game developers to understand the "active ingredients" of healthy gaming.

 I am the [UK Reproducibility Network](https://www.ukrn.org) Local Network Lead at QMUL, and am involved in science reform/open science advocacy and training, as well as meta-scientific research (when I have time).